 Further, U-GATE enables full control over nearby Unmanned Aerial Vehicles using a virtual ground control station (GCS) user interface displayed in front of the soldier.

-The use of Augmented Reality is a new and exciting development for the modern battlefield, and WB Group is leading the way in providing the technology.
+The use of augmented reality is a new and exciting development for the modern battlefield, and WB Group is leading the way in providing the technology.
 Augmented reality will enable quick and efficient access to data for each soldier without the need to look away from the battlefield towards the screen on a handheld device.
-Also, AG will make it easier for soldiers to interpret commands and battlefield data to the surroundings, particularly when under pressure.
+Also, augmented reality will make it easier for soldiers to interpret commands and battlefield data to the surroundings, particularly when under pressure.

 The U-GATE system allows each soldier to observe the battlefield and simultaneously: